 Update: link to Halvar & SP at Zynamics post and slides from CanSecWest

-Bincrowd, a project I had the pleasure of contributing to, has been released by Zynamics.
+Bincrowd, a project I had the pleasure of co-authoring with Zynamics, from conception to co-coding back-end and front-end..
 Bincrowd simplifies the collaborative option in reverse engineering and brings it en masse.
 Any function a user has ever submitted documentation for can be found quickly in your target.
 It also introduces greater flexibility and reliability by adding additional signature methods for functions.
 Further, server access and clients for various disassemblers are free (ida client here).

 To fully understand how this could create an evolutionary step for software reverse engineering (RE) lets walk look at a typical RE session.
 You open your target in your favorite disassembler and find it